paulcair/paulcairns/content/publications/blog/mopping/index.md

 typeScript2 = "A short story about being present in what you do"

 [headline]
-headline = "A lesson learned after a 10 day Vipassanna meditation retreat in the forests of Quebec."
+headline = "A lesson learned after a 10 day Vipassana meditation retreat in the forests of Quebec."
 +++

 # The Art of Mopping